 Prague, Czech Republic

-Expats living in emerging countries can often get the best of both worlds by enjoying lower cost of living but increased access to business opportunities and a growing community of nomads and like-minded people.
+Expats living in emerging countries can often get the best of both worlds by enjoying a lower cost of living but increased access to business opportunities and a growing community of nomads and like-minded people.